 There is no cost for counseling, but you may be asked to purchase books or other resources as part of your homework assignments between sessions.
 The cost is usually no more than $25 per person.

 No. Because of the wide ranges in children’s ages and timing of appointments, at this time we cannot provide childcare.

 Because of the number of requests for counseling we receive, counselees may not select which counselor they see.
-Please be assured though that everyone who does counseling at The Grace Center is equipped to provide the biblical counseling that is needed.
+Please be assured though that everyone who does counseling at First Counseling is equipped to provide the biblical counseling that is needed.